 1 scoop of your favorite plain or vanilla protein powder (I used SunWarrior vanilla)

-1 cup (240 ml) unsweetened soy, almond, rice or hemp milk
+1 cup (240 ml) unsweetened soy, almond, coconut, rice or hemp milk

 Combine all ingredients in a high-speed blender and blend until perfectly smooth, scraping down sides a couple of times if necessary (for a cold smoothie, add 2-3 ice cubes).
 Pour into a large glass and garnish with a sprinkle more cinnamon, if desired.
 Makes 1 serving.

 Last Year at this Time: Flash in the Pan: Spicy Roasted Seeds